yigitarpacioglu/RedditClone/README.md

 ![businessLayer](https://user-images.githubusercontent.com/75935753/115037482-30464180-9ed7-11eb-8cba-a15665f854be.jpg)

 ## 01.05.2021 <br>
-:star: Category add and list method have been tested on UI side with Http commands.
+:star: Category add and list method have been tested on UI side with Http commands. <br>
-:star: ICategoryService implemented for injection to Abstract Class.
+:star: ICategoryService implemented for injection to Abstract Class. <br>

 ## 23.04.2021 <br>
 :star: Some initial functions added to Category Manager <br>